 We produce and present innovative combined arts that challenge the status quo.
-We are Liverpool's home for the combined arts and more details can be found at www.unitytheatreliverpool.co.uk
+More details of our ever-evolving practices can be found at www.unitytheatreliverpool.co.uk

 Rehearsal and R&D space is available to hire.
-In addition we have a free creative membership with benefits including including subsidised tickets and workshops.
+In addition, we have a free creative membership called 'Creative Pool' with benefits including subsidised tickets and free workshops.